narvaezcarlos/narvaezcarlos/README.md

 <h3 align="left">Hi, I'm <b>Carlos Narvaez</b> 🎸</h3>
-<p>I am a Computer Engineer.
-Specialized in e-commerce Technologies 💳💻.
-I accompany commercial teams from a technological-strategic position in the execution of e-commerce projects.
-With a proven track record of success in the implementation of strategies and improvements in the customer experience, oriented towards meeting objectives, challenging projects, teamwork and constant innovation.✨</p>
+<p>As a highly skilled Computer Engineer with a specialization in e-commerce technologies 💳💻, I bring a wealth of expertise to commercial teams.
+I have a proven track record of success in implementing strategies and improving the customer experience in e-commerce projects.
+I am highly skilled in teamwork and innovation, and am always looking for new challenges.
+I am excited to bring my skills and experience to a top company and contribute to its success. ✨</p>
-<p>I am currently in Medellín Antioquia COL.</p>
+<p>Currently located in Medellín, Antioquia COL, I am eager to explore new opportunities in the region.</p>

 <!-- projects -->
 <h3 align="left">These are some of my "songs" </h3>